 How To Harvest Apples

-Here in California where I’m at, apples can ripen anywhere from July through late November depending on the type of tree and whether it’s an early-season, mid-season, or late-season producers.
+Here in California where I’m at, apples season lasts from July through late November depending on the type of tree and whether it’s an early-season, mid-season, or late-season producers.
 I find that some of my favorite tart apples are coming ripe during the entire month of September and into October, and these are some of the best baking and cooking apples, so I definitely want to store them!

 Are They Ripe?

 Color can also give you a hint as to whether your apples are ripe.
 If you’re growing a Granny Smith, and it has reached that perfect bright green hue, possibly with just a blush of yellow, you’re close.
-Some of the streaked apples are a bit more difficult to gauge that way, but you can still get a good idea of if it’s almost harvest time.
+Aside from the monochrome Granny Smith and golden delicious, some of the streaked apples are a bit more difficult to gauge that way, but you can still get a good idea of if it’s almost harvest time.

 How To Pick Apples